Congress gives ticket to Sanatan sympathiser after opposing outfit

 Raut's home in Nalasopara on the outskirts of Mumbai was raided by the ATS on August last year and a huge cache of explosives and detonators had been recovered.
 The ATS had even filed a chargesheet in the case in which 12 people were arrested.

 In the protests following his arrest, the Congress leader had claimed that Raut was being made a scapegoat by the police that was foisting a false case on him.
-In the protests following his arrest, the Congress leader had claimed that Raut was being made a scapegoat by the police that was foisting a false case on him.

 In UP, who will be impacted by a solo fight by the Congress